gmc-code/PC-Python/docs/turtle/turtle_dots.rst

         .. tab-item:: Q

-            | Write code to draw a series of 3 cones which approximate a cone shape as in the image belwo.
+            | Write code to draw a series of 3 cones which approximate a cone shape as in the image below.

             .. image:: images/cones_by_dot_stacks.png
                 :scale: 50 %